semeiths/containerized-gitea-lab/README.md

 # Description

-Gitea with a MySQL database containerised in docker
+Gitea with a MySQL database containerised in docker.
+Using nginx as reverse proxy.

-All running in a debian 11 machine configured in Vagrant
+All running in a debian 11 machine configured in Vagrant.

 ## File list